 17 August 2017 by Anna Staford

 We all spend months looking forward to our summer break and spending a well-earned week or two on the beach.
 So when we finally get there, we want to completely relax and recharge our batteries.
-However, be aware of the numerous tourist scams targeting unsuspecting beach fans.
+However, be aware of the numerous travel scams targeting unsuspecting beach fans.

 There are three main rules to follow before any trip you take – do some research on your destinations customs, laws and current situation on the FCO website, obtain suitable travel insurance that meets your specific requirements, and be aware of common travel scams in the location you plan visiting.
 We’ve collected 10 tourist scams from all around the world, and some surprising fines that can leave your wallet much thinner than you expected it to be by the end of your holidays.